BarryCarlyon/twitch_extension_tools/README.md

 ## orly?

 Yeah, basically it's just a "save my Extension configs" Insomnia-esque Rest Client.
+That wraps the main Extension functions in a handy Application.

-# Insomnie?
+# Insomnia?

-Insomnia is a Rest client.
+[Insomnia](https://insomnia.rest/) is a Rest client.
 I have written a Plugin for Insomnia to aid with JWT generating inside Insomnia itself.
 You can find that [here on Github](https://github.com/BarryCarlyon/insomnia-plugin-twitch-extension-barrycarlyon)

 ## Further Help